 Growing Roma Tomatoes is similar to planting other tomato varieties.
-It is suitable for cooking and canning, you can also grow Roma tomatoes in pots.
+It is suitable for canning and grows easily in pots too!

 What are Roma Tomatoes?

-It is hard to resist the tomatoes, especially if grown at home.
-They’re rich red, meaty and egg-shaped tomatoes and can be grown easily with moderate efforts and proper care.
+It is hard to resist tomatoes, especially if grown at home.
+They’re rich red, meaty, and egg-shaped tomatoes and can be grown easily with moderate efforts and proper care.

 Roma tomatoes are categorized as paste tomatoes (fewer seeds and thick skin).
-Ideal for canning, conservation, perfect for processing and preparing delicious sauce, pastes, and well-assorted salad toppings.
+Ideal for canning and conservation, perfect for processing and preparing delicious sauce, pastes, and salad toppings.

-There are six amazing types of Roma tomatoes which you’ll definitely love to plant in your garden or lawn.
+There are six amazing types of Roma tomatoes that you’ll definitely love to plant in your garden or lawn.
 They’re listed below:

-Plum Regal are meaty, flavorful and dark red Roma tomatoes with good immunity towards early and late blight diseases.
-They’re easy to grow and require high fertile soil rich in phosphorus and moderate in nitrogen content.
+Plum Regal are meaty, flavorful, and dark red Roma tomatoes with good immunity towards early and late blight diseases.
+They’re easy to grow and require highly fertile soil rich in phosphorus and moderate in nitrogen content.

-Sunrise Sauce variety of Roma tomatoes are sweet in taste and ideal for preparing delicious tomato sauces and pastes.
-They’re easy to grow and maintain with soil requirements the same as every Roma tomato species.
+Sunrise Sauce variety of Roma tomatoes tastes sweet and is ideal for preparing delicious tomato sauces and pastes.
+They’re easy to grow and maintain with soil requirements, the same as every Roma tomato species.

 Martino’s Roma Tomato

-Martino’s tomatoes are delicious, pear-shaped and slightly dark red tomatoes with good yield and early blight disease resistance.
-It’s growing requirements is similar to other varieties of Roma tomatoes.
+Martino’s tomatoes are delicious, pear-shaped, and slightly dark red tomatoes with good yield and early blight disease resistance.
+Its growing requirements are similar to other varieties of Roma tomatoes.

 San Marzano Tomato

-San Marzano is widely used in seasoning, sauce preparation, and exotic salad toppings.
-They’re bright red long fruits with rich taste and thrive well in fertile, well-drained and organic soil.
+San Marzano is used in seasoning, sauce preparation, and exotic salad toppings.
+They’re bright red long fruits with rich taste and thrive well in fertile, well-drained, organic soil.

-Roma tomatoes are not considered as heirloom tomatoes.
-They are determinate tomatoes that grow up to 1 m tall, suitable choice for gardeners with limited space.
+Roma tomatoes grow up to 2-3 feet tall and are a suitable choice for gardeners with limited space.
 They can be grown in garden beds as well as in containers.
-The period of maturation of Roma tomatoes takes 75-90 days from germination to maturity.

 Requirements for Growing Roma Tomatoes

-It requires a lot of sunlight at least 6 hours is essential.
-If you are living in tropics protect the plant from the scorching afternoon sun.
+For best fruiting, it needs minimum sunlight of 5-6 hours.
+If you live in the tropics, protect the plant from the scorching afternoon sun.
 It is safe to say that a good amount of sun is the main component of a productive and successful harvest.